isaacg1/isaacg1.github.io/_posts/2024-02-19-trans-questions.md

 Feel free to submit several questions, or even many questions.
 All submissions are anonymous.

-If we know each other directly (e.g. we've talked, in person or online), feel free to ask me directly, so we can discuss the answer further.
+If we know each other directly (i.e. we've talked, in person or online), feel free to ask me your question directly, so we can discuss the answer further.
 In that case, you can choose whether you'd like me to put the question on the answer post or not.

 Questions are welcome from people from any background.